DDogeOneeSama/Borderlands-2-PopTracker/README.md

 Currently a major WIP with the BL2 Archipelago not even being complete yet.

-# Current Plans
+# Completed
+- Auto-tracking for all items as of v0.5.3
-- Auto-tracking for base game and all dlc including all locations currently in the BL2 Archipelago.
-(Base game first, we will see from there)
+- Auto-tracking for all locations as of v0.5.3
-- Tabs for each dlc and base game with one tab for all 5 headhunters
+- All locations visible on the overworld, and shows if the region they are in can be currently accessed or not
+- All settings for the Archipelago as of v0.5.3 auto-imported and changeable (Does not change actual world settings)
+- All map images completed and ready to have their locations placed

+# WIP
+- Logic for all locations (If the check can actually be gotten)
+- Show if the level requirements for each location has been met yet
+- Tab for all checks without a specific region

+# Next to work on
+- Place all locations on their respective maps
-- Auto-area switching (no clue how this works so we will see)
+- Auto-area switching
+- Update icons for travel items
+- Possible separate images for locations based on which kind of location they are (Ex.
+Vault symbol for symbols)

 # Credits
 - EdricY for the actual Borderlands 2 Archipelago https://github.com/EdricY/Bouncy-Loot-God